 At the start of the workday, whoever shows up first initiates a video chat.
 Each team member participates as they log in to their work session, creating an in-office setting, but remotely, much like workers arriving at a physical office and carrying out their assigned tasks.
 This team-building activity imparts a feeling of camaraderie.

-Officially known as Cocktail Shake-Up, this fully hosted remote team building activity take 90 minutes and very popular among virtual teams and managers.
-The fun involves mixing prohibition-era concoctions, with shenanigans and mischief as part of the action.
+Officially known as Cocktail Shake-Up, this fully hosted remote team building activity take 90 minutes and is very popular among virtual teams and managers.
+The fun involves mixing prohibition-era concoctions with shenanigans and mischief as part of the action.

 For instance, trivia quizzes and/or cheerleading slogans like "hands on your hips, a smile on your lips, a spirit in your heart, we're ready to start!" motivates participants.
 This event requires a trained host to keep energy and participation high.